How Long Do Workers Comp Settlements Take?

 Workers' Comp Settlement Timeline - How Long Do Workers Comp Settlements Take

-The process of settling a workers’ compensation claim is a multi-step process.
+The workers’ comp claim process is a multi-step process.
 In an ideal world, this is how a claim should go.

 Step 1: Injury and notice – When an employee gets hurt at work, the employee must notify the supervisor of the injury, including the details of where and how it happened.
 This is called “notice.”
 In the state of Missouri, the statute of limitations for workers’ compensation is 2 years, meaning that a claim must be filed within two years of the work injury or death.
 Additionally, employees must report their injuries to their employer within 30 days of the injury or when the work injuries were discovered.